Ru-Zah-Jin-Zebo/Cainhurst/README.md

-# Ember Video Frame Search API
+# Video Frame Search API

 A FastAPI application that enables semantic search on video frames from the Ember video library.
 The API allows users to search with natural language queries and returns the most relevant video frames.